Hurricane Olivia (2018): Preparations

 Hurricane Olivia's approach towards the Hawaiian Islands warranted the issuance of tropical cyclone watches and warnings.
 A tropical storm watch was issued for the islands of Hawaii, Maui, Molokai, Lanai, Kahoolawe, and Oahu on September 10 at 03:00 UTC.
 By 15:00 UTC, every watch had been upgraded to a tropical storm warning except for the island of Oahu, which was upgraded at 03:00 UTC on the next day.
-Additional tropical storm watches had been issued for the islands of Kauai and Niihau at the same time on September 11.
+Additional tropical storm watches had been issued for the islands of Kauaʻi and Niihau at the same time on September 11.
 These watches were upgraded to tropical storm warnings by 21:00 UTC.
 The United States Coast Guard initiated Condition Whiskey at 08:00 HST on September 8 for ports in Hawaii, Maui, and Honolulu counties, expecting gale-force winds to occur within 72 hours.
 Honolulu and Kauai county ports were later upgraded to Condition X-ray, with the expectation of gale-force winds occurring within 48 hours.
 By 08:00 HST on September 9, ports in Hawaii and Maui counties were upgraded to Condition Yankee, with the expectation of gale-force winds within 24 hours.
 At both of these conditions, restrictions were set on ports.
 Pleasure craft were asked to travel into safer waters, and any barge or other ocean-traveling ship above 200 ST were asked to remain in port if they had permission to do so or depart from the port if they did not.
 Ports in Hawaii, Maui, and Honolulu counties were upgraded to Condition Zulu at 08:00 HST on September 11, when gale-force winds were expected to occur in less than 12 hours.
 All ports in those counties were closed to naval traffic until the danger from Olivia had ended.

 Maui County closed all government offices, schools, and the court system in anticipation of Olivia's impact.
 The Federal Emergency Management Agency (FEMA) readied personnel and supplies on Maui, and the Hawaii National Guard stationed troops and transportation trucks on the eastern side of the island.
 Hawaiian Airlines canceled flights for its Ohana commuter airline service.
 Fees for changing flights were waived by multiple airline companies during the storm.
 Hawaii Governor David Ige requested federal help for search and rescue, medical evacuations, medical care and shelter commodities, and generators.
 The governor declared Hawaii, Maui, Kalawao, Kauai, and Honolulu counties disaster areas prior to Olivia's landfall in order to activate emergency disaster funds and management.